 Thirdly you can be sitting at a bar or a table and have your headphones in and people won’t know.
 This is good because most people won’t approach someone obviously reading a book.
 But if it is just headphones they won’t realise until they approach you that you have them in.
 It is always a good idea to sit at the bar/bar area rather than a formal table as it is much easier to chat to those nearby as it tends to be more relaxed and have the seats closer together.

 One of my favourite Podcasts for travelling is Dear Sugar.
 This is by the wonderful Cheryl Strayed and is an online advice column.
 It is very absorbing and if you are feeling lonely it is always good to know that everyone is going through issues not just you.Check out my favourite Books to Read When Travelling Solo!

 4. Holidays for Single People: Create a Blog

-This does not need to be a big full on blog.
+This does not need to be a big full-on life long commitment type blog.
 You can set up a free blog on word press easily and for no cost – for those of you that don’t know it is essentially an online diary.
 The great thing about doing a blog is that it gives you a sense of purpose when you are travelling on your own – you are doing research for great things to do/places to eat to write it up for your blog.
 Not because you are someone who has no one to go on holidays with – you are almost like a glamorous journalist!

 It is also a great conversation topic.
-I can’t believe how interested everyone is when I tell them that I am a travel blogger.
-You can also use it to start conversations.
+I can’t believe how interested everyone is when I tell them that I am a travel blogger!
+Everyone wants to know more!